 We use the term "indexed notes" to mean notes whose value is linked to an underlying property or index.
 Indexed notes may present a high level of risk, and those who invest in indexed notes may lose their entire investment.
+Indexed notes are complex and involve risks not associated with an investment in ordinary debt securities.
+You should thoroughly review each of an indexed note's offering documents for a comprehensive description of the risks associated with the offering.
 In addition, the treatment of indexed notes for U.S. federal income tax purposes is often unclear due to the absence of any authority specifically addressing the issues presented by any particular indexed note.
 Thus, if you propose to invest in indexed notes, you should independently evaluate the federal income tax consequences of purchasing an indexed note that apply in your particular circumstances.
-You should read "Tax Consequences-United States Taxation" in the accompanying prospectus and "Certain Income Tax Consequences-United States Taxation" in this prospectus supplement, for a discussion of U.S. tax matters.
+You should read "Tax Consequences -United States Taxation" in the accompanying prospectus and "Certain Income Tax Consequences-United States Taxation" in this prospectus supplement, for a discussion of U.S. tax matters.